frfanizz/Tesla-Remote/README.md

 * **Francesco Fanizza** - *Initial Work done at SpartanHacks4* - Jan 20, 2018

-Everyone from Intrepid Control Systems who lended a hand (and prepared the API)
+Everyone from Intrepid Control Systems who prepared the API and lended a hand

 ## Acknowlegments

 * Intrepid Control Systems
 * SpartanHacks, and Michigan State University
 * Everyone from SpartanHacks and Intrepid who helped out

-## Fin